zheltikov/brskl-docs/new_reports/new_reports__type_selection.md

     // All the possible report types
     'report_types' => array<string>,

-    // Some additional configuration for each report type 'extra_config' => array<
+    // A dictionary with some additional configuration for each report type 'extra_config' => array<
         // The report type as the key
         string,

+        // The config as the value
         shape(
             // The `status` key describes whether this report type is
             // enabled (1) or disabled (0)